andesyv/tangible-scalar-fields/README.md

 Dry friction is calculated by placing a *sticktion point* when the device first enters the surface, and then constantly dragging the user towards that point while also moving the point around to simulate dynamic friction.
 Gravity is a constant down-pulling force.

 A volume representation is also created to give wind-like forces that display a course overview of the surface, enabling users to view high-level details by moving over the surface.
-The volume is built similar to a mipmap pyramid by stacking progressively smoothed surfaces on top of each other and trilinearly interpolate between the scalar values.
+The volume is built similar to a mipmap pyramid by stacking progressively smoothed surfaces on top of each other and trilinear interpolating between the scalar values.

-## License
+## License and Citing
 The project is licensed under a simple [GPLv3 license](LICENSE.md).
+The thesis itself (located [here](doc/tangible_scalar_fields.pdf) or [here (published by the University of Bergen)](https://hdl.handle.net/11250/3004277)) is under copyright by me, but feel free to use it however you like (as long as you give proper credit).
+The code can optionally be cited using the [citation file](CITATION.cff).

 ## References
-<a id="1">[1]</a> T. Trautner, M. Sbardellati and S. Bruckner, "Honeycomb Plots: Enhancing Hexagonal Binning Plots with Spatialization Cues", *Eurographics Conference on Visualization (EuroVis) 2022*, 2022 (Note: Paper is not yet released as of 13/6/22)
+<a id="1">[1]</a> T. Trautner, M. Sbardellati and S. Bruckner, "Honeycomb Plots: Enhancing Hexagonal Binning Plots with Spatialization Cues", *Eurographics Conference on Visualization (EuroVis) 2022*, 2022 (Note: Paper is not yet released as of 10/7/22)